Tag Archives: car review

 The Hyundai Ioniq 5 combines retro-futuristic styling with advanced driver aids and smooth, silent acceleration.
 It operates on an 800V electrical architecture, enabling blazing-fast charging, and it can travel up to 303 miles on a charge in its most generous configuration.
 While all-wheel drive is available, the most efficient and longest-range models are those with rear-wheel drive.
 The Ioniq 5 has a smooth ride and refined operation, and while it’s not the most powerful or exciting EV on the market, it’s certainly tuned for comfort and delivers on that promise.

 Hyundai’s tech isn’t as fancy or flashy as others, but it gets the job done and makes interacting with the vehicle a pleasure.
 The EV comes standard with a 12.3-inch touchscreen and a 12.3-inch digital gauge cluster that offers Apple CarPlay and Android Auto, Bluetooth, HD radio, SiriusXM, and more.
-Additionally, the Ioniq 5 earned a Top Safety Pick from the IIHS in 2022.
-As of this writing, it hasn’t yet been subjected to new crash-test standards for 2023.
+Additionally, the Ioniq 5 earned a Top Safety Pick from the IIHS in 2023.

 Kia EV6